Anxiety Therapy in Fort Collins, CO

 What brings people to finally ask for help

-People don't always call this anxiety.
-Sometimes they just know that something isn't working in their relationships or their work.
-Essentially, they’ve lost their sense of peace.
-Over time, what we discover together is that much of it traces back to the same root: a mind that doesn't know how to stop bracing.
+People don’t always call it anxiety.
+Sometimes there’s a deep sense that something isn’t quite right.
+They see it in their relationships, their work, their ability to rest.
+What we discover together is that much of it traces back to the same root: a mind and body that don’t know how to stop bracing.

 Chronic worry and difficulty quieting your thoughts